thyagomota/21UCS39AB/activity_11_docker_rds_web/README.md

 ## Docker w/ RDS + Web Front End

 ## Goal
-The goal of this activity is to recreate the docker container from the previous activity, this time if a web front end.
+The goal of this activity is to recreate the docker container from the previous activity, this time with a web front end.

 ## Steps